partykit/example-reactions/README.md

 ## Demo

-The [demo](https://example-reactions.jevakallio.partykit.dev/) is a website that shows live reaction counters - as soon as someone reacts to your page, the counter is updated on all connected clients.
+The [demo](https://example-reactions.jevakallio.partykit.dev/) is a website that shows live reaction counters - as soon as someone reacts to your content, the counter is updated on all connected clients.

 ![Demo of two windows with the live reactions counters](./reactions.gif)